melkorium/FieryVoid/WALKERS_OF_SIGMA_PLAN.md

 re-run, `git stash pop`, diff with timings normalised.

-Stages 4, 5 and 10 each change a serialised property or a shared payload, so the harness `check` is mandatory rather than advisory on those.
+Stages 4, 5 and 10 each change a serialised property or a shared payload, so the harness `check` is mandatory rather than advisory on those. ⚠️ **Stage 3 turned out to be one of them too** — it added `TacGamedata->cpdAdaptation` and put a line into the four defensive-mod aggregators every faction in the game runs through.
+It came out clean (130/1, the known 4325 failure), but the rule should be read as "any stage that touches a shared path", not as a fixed list.

 **Each stage opens on a control sheet (D4)** — the user lands a Walker hull carrying a basic version of that stage's system, and the stats are read out of the hull file.
 Stages **0 and 1 need nothing**: